folio-org/ui-courses/doc/testing-notes.md

 > If you’re using nightmare, you can point it to a running instance with `--url http://some.remote.url` or `--local` (which is the same as `--url http://localhost:3000`).
 If you don’t include either `--url` or `--local`, I believe it’ll try to spin up a bundle and serve it for you.

+XXX discuss

 ### Coverage testing

-XXX How can we generate coverage analysis for Stripes code running in the browser?
-Check how other projects do this.
+How can we generate coverage analysis for Stripes code running in the browser?
+It would be worth checking how other projects do this.

+Note however that [Cypress has this covered](https://www.cypress.io/blog/2019/09/05/cypress-code-coverage-for-create-react-app-v3/), so if we go with that then there is no problem.